-In my ESOL room I have a fairly large classroom library.
-It doesn’t always fit into the daily lessons since I would typically only see students for 30 minutes and they have independent reading time in their classroom.
+In my ESOL room I had a fairly large classroom library.
+It didn’t always fit into the daily lessons, since I would typically only see students for 30 minutes and they have independent reading time in their classroom.
 It was great for students that finished an activity early and I allowed student to borrow books.
 Classroom teachers would tell me how excited students were to bring back a book with them.
 Especially in upper grades some teachers didn’t always have high interest low level books so I tried to stock a large supply of those kinds of books (graphic novels were in constant demand.)

 - Donors Choose: My favorite place to get new books was through Donors Choose.
 I received a number of graphic novels and other new high interest, easy to read books.
 Keep an eye out for partner matches, they are a great way to fund projects at 50% off.
 Here is an example of a funded book project.
 If you have never used the sight give it a try!

 - Thrift Store: Books are typically very reasonably priced at thrift stores.
 Whenever I go into one I peek in the book section.
 Sometimes there is nothing but other times you hit the jackpot!

 - Yard Sales: Same as thrift stores, sometimes you can get lucky.

 - Other Teachers: Keep your eyes and ears open, especially near the end of the school year.
 Teachers moving